-Although some might believe that online Bachelor’s in Psychology studies degrees are not useful unless students use them as a stepping stone to graduate studies, these programs can actually lead to many career options without the need for additional education.
-Many students who major in psychology follow paths that do not lead to licensure or certification as a psychologist and instead use the knowledge they have developed to work in fields such as business, social work, and allied health.
-The skills students develop in online psychology studies bachelor’s degrees, such as the ability to complete research, effectively communicate with others, understand human behavior, and compile and analyze data, are particularly useful in industries outside of the scope of psychology.
+- Some might believe that online Bachelor’s in Psychology studies degrees are not useful unless students use them as a stepping stone to graduate studies.
+However, these programs can actually lead to many career options without the need for additional education.
+Many students who major in psychology use the knowledge they have developed to work in fields such as business, social work, and allied health.
+Students develop many skills with online psychology bachelor’s degrees.These include

 Methodology

-It is easy to become overwhelmed when looking at the sheer number of Bachelor’s in Psychology studies degrees that are available.
+It is easy to become overwhelmed when looking at the sheer number of Bachelor’s in Psychology studies degrees available.
 From different concentrations and courses to the benefits and opportunities offered by the schools themselves, how do you choose the right program to meet your academic and professional goals?
-We decided to do some of the hard work for you, which is why we conducted a search for the term “online Bachelor’s in Psychology studies degree” using the National Center for Education Statistics (NCES) College Navigator Tool.
-From there, we narrowed down the search results of more than 300 schools into the top 20 colleges and universities based on tuition, student-to-faculty ratios, graduation rates, and national rankings from U.S. News & World Report.
-We then cross-referenced all of the information we had compiled with each school’s website to ensure we would be providing up-to-date information.
+We decided to do some of the hard work for you.
+We conducted a search for the term “online Bachelor’s in Psychology studies degree” using the National Center for Education Statistics (NCES) College Navigator Tool.
+From there, we narrowed down the search results of more than 300 schools into the top 20 colleges and universities based on:

 Average Cost of Attendance

 One of the first factors prospective students look at is the cost of the program.
 After all, it is important to ensure that you can afford the degree before you dig into the specifics of the program.
-However, tuition rates do not always indicate whether a program is best-suited to meet your needs.
+However, tuition rates do not always indicate whether a program is best-suited for your needs.
 In fact, some of the most affordable schools on this list might offer everything you are looking for in an online Bachelor’s in Psychology studies degree — and more.
 For the following ranking, we awarded points and ranked tuition based on the cost of one year in which students take 15 hours of coursework per semester.
 We also provided both out-of-state and in-state tuition rates for your reference.

 Points: